 There are five main types of lettuce:

-These are generally the most difficult types of lettuces to grow, mainly because they require a long, cool season to mature, and most of us simply don't have those conditions in our gardens.
+- Crisphead: These are generally the most difficult types of lettuces to grow, mainly because they require a long, cool season to mature, and most of us simply don't have those conditions in our gardens.
 Crisphead varieties are ready to harvest approximately 95 days after sowing seed.
 In most of the U.S., to succeed in growing crispheads, you need to start the seed indoors in late winter.

-Romaine lettuces also require a fairly long cool season; 70 to 75 days until harvest.
+- Cos (Romaine): Romaine lettuces also require a fairly long cool season; 70 to 75 days until harvest.
 Gardeners in areas with very short cool seasons should start the seeds indoors.
 However, romaines have a distinct advantage over crispheads in that you can harvest the outer leaves of the head as it continues to grow in the garden.

-The most well-known butterhead lettuce is 'Boston Bibb.'
+- Butterhead: The most well-known butterhead lettuce is 'Boston Bibb.'
 Butterheads are known for their very smooth (buttery) texture.
 They form loose heads, which mature 55 to 75 days after sowing.
 If you can't possibly wait that long, you can harvest the outer leaves of butterheads, and new leaves will grow from the middle of the rosette.

-Batavians are probably the least well-known type of lettuce.
+- Batavian: Batavians are probably the least well-known type of lettuce.
 They can be sown and harvested like looseleaf lettuces, but mature into crisp round heads fairly quickly, making them ideal for those gardeners who enjoy crisphead lettuces but have a short cool season.
 Batavians are ready to harvest (as heads) 55 to 60 days after sowing.

-Looseleaf lettuces are the easiest to grow.
+- Looseleaf: Looseleaf lettuces are the easiest to grow.
 They can easily be sown and harvested within a few weeks as tasty baby lettuces.
 Looseleaf lettuces are harvested by picking or cutting leaves from the plant.
 New leaves will form, and, as long as you sow fresh seed every couple of weeks, they will provide you with lettuce for plenty of salads.

 Selecting a Site to Grow Lettuce

 Lettuces are easy to grow, and even more so if you give them the conditions that make them thrive.
-Lettuces require at least 6 hours of sun per day.
-If you live in a very warm climate, or have summers in which temperatures frequently reach the mid-eighties, try to give your lettuces a site that is protected from afternoon sun.
+Lettuces require at least 6 hours of sunlight per day.
+If you live in a very warm climate or have summers in which temperatures frequently reach the mid-eighties, try to give your lettuces a site that is protected from afternoon sun.
 This can hold off the bolting that is brought on by hot weather.
 If you can't protect them from the sun, consider installing a shade screen over them.

 Lettuces also need good, loose, rich soil to grow well.
 Soil that has been amended well with compost or rotted manure is ideal.
 Soils with plenty of organic matter retain moisture better, which is very important in keeping these shallow-rooted veggies happy.

-If you have poor soil in your garden, and want to be assured of a decent lettuce crop, consider building a raised bed and filling it with a mixture of topsoil, manure, and compost, or plant your lettuce in a container.
+If you have poor soil in your garden and want to be assured of a decent lettuce crop, consider building a raised bed and filling it with a mixture of topsoil, manure, and compost, or plant your lettuce in a container.
 Any pot or container that is at least four inches deep will do.

 Lettuce can be started from seed, either indoors or directly into the garden.
 You can also purchase transplants at the nursery.
 If possible try to purchase organic seed or starts.
 There are several good catalogs that carry organic seeds, and many garden centers are starting to carry organically-grown plants.